tupl-tufts/rdl/README.md

 ## Generic Class Types

 RDL supports *parametric polymorphism* for classes, a.k.a. *generics*.
-The `type_params` method names the type parameters of the class, and those parameters can then be used inside type signatures:
+The `type_params` method (part of `RDL::Annotate`) names the type parameters of the class, and those parameters can then be used inside type signatures:

 ```ruby
 class Array